andrzej-stasinski/react-list/README.md

 ## App list todo in react

 #### progress
-* show list and check element done
+* show list and change element done or not done
 * add new task
-* user modified server REST API, where data is writing
+* user modified data on server REST API, where data is writing
   - server REST api is needed, here used - http://localhost:3004/transactions
   - data use in app as example
-    [
+  - [
         {
             "content": "Added info",
             "done": true,